vcuramdev/Hacktoberfest/README.md

 ## Editing
 For this repo, we're going to have you put your name in the README.
-Simply put your name linked to your github until the names list.
+Simply put your username linked to your github until the names list.
+(Follow the format of the other names in the list)

 ## Pushing
 Next, commit your changes and upload then to your github.